fizalihsan/fizalihsan.github.io/source/technology/aws.md

 * An Elastic IP Addresses (EIP) is a static, public IP address in the pool for the region that you can allocate to your account (pull from the pool) and release (return to the pool).
 * EIPs allow you to maintain a set of IP addresses that remain fixed while the underlying infrastructure may change over time.
 * You must first allocate an EIP for use within a VPC and then assign it to an instance.
-* EIPs are specific to a region (that is, an EIP in one region cannot be assigned to an instance within an Amazon VPC in a different region).
+* EIPs are specific to a region (that is, an EIP in one region cannot be assigned to an instance within an VPC in a different region).
 * There is a one-to-one relationship between network interfaces and EIPs.
-* You can move EIPs from one instance to another, either in the same Amazon VPC or a different Amazon VPC within the same region.
+* You can move EIPs from one instance to another, either in the same VPC or a different VPC within the same region.
 * EIPs remain associated with your AWS account until you explicitly release them.
 * There are charges for EIPs allocated to your account, even when they are not associated with a resource.

 ### ENIs (Elastic Network Interfaces)

-* An ENI is a virtual network interface that you can attach to an instance in an Amazon VPC.
+* An ENI is a virtual network interface that you can attach to an instance in an VPC.
-* ENIs are only available within an Amazon VPC, and they are associated with a subnet upon creation.
+* ENIs are only available within an VPC, and they are associated with a subnet upon creation.
 * They can have 1 public IP address, 1 primary private IP and multiple non-primary private IPs.
 * Assigning a second network interface to an instance via an ENI allows it to be _dual-homed_ (have network presence in different subnets).
 * An ENI created independently of a particular instance persists regardless of the lifetime of any instance to which it is attached; if an underlying instance fails, the IP address may be preserved by attaching the ENI to a replacement instance.

 ### Endpoints

-* An Amazon VPC endpoint enables you to create a private connection between your Amazon VPC and another AWS service without requiring access over the Internet or through a NAT instance, VPN connection, or AWS Direct Connect.
+* An VPC endpoint enables you to create a private connection between your VPC and another AWS service without requiring access over the Internet or through a NAT instance, VPN connection, or AWS Direct Connect.
 * Multiple endpoints can be created for a single service, and use different route tables to enforce different access policies from different subnets to the same service.
-* To create an Amazon VPC endpoint:
+* To create an VPC endpoint:
 	* Specify the __VPC__.
 	* Specify the __service__.
 A service is identified by a prefix list of the form `com.amazonaws.<region>.<service>`.
 	* Specify the __policy__.
 You can allow full access or create a custom policy.
 This policy can be changed at any time.